Boeing declares spacecraft abort system test a success, despite the failure of one parachute

 Last year, Boeing, which is being paid $4.8 billion by NASA under what is known as the “commercial crew program,” suffered a major setback during a test of its abort engines when four of eight valves failed to close properly, allowing propellant to leak.
 The investigation and efforts to fix the problem resulted in a one-year delay, according to the Government Accountability Office.
 But the system had since been tested successfully, the company said.

 The company hopes it will never have to use the abort system.
-But last year, a Russian Soyuz rocket carrying NASA astronaut Nick Hague and his Russian counterpart Alexey Ovchinin, suffered a failure when one of the side boosters failed to separate properly and slammed into the rocket.
+But last year, a Russian Soyuz rocket carrying NASA astronaut Nick Hague and his Russian counterpart Alexey Ovchinin, suffered a failure when one of the side boosters did not separate properly and slammed into the rocket.
 That triggered the abort system, which gave Hague and Ovchinin a wild ride to the edge of space, but ultimately they landed safely.

 Boeing’s next major milestone is a test flight of the Starliner spacecraft, without anyone on board, to the space station.
-In that test, the spacecraft would dock autonomously to the station while traveling 17,500 m.p.h. in orbit.
-The flight is currently scheduled for Dec.
+In that test, the spacecraft would dock autonomously to the station while traveling 17,500 mph in orbit.
+The flight is scheduled for Dec.
 17.

 NASA hopes that Boeing and SpaceX, which completed its test flight to the station without crews earlier this year, will be able to fly astronauts to space sometime next year.